jmonlong/manu-vgsv/manuscript.md

 The high quality of the CHM assemblies makes this set an attractive alternative to using simulated reads.
 We used this two-sample pseudodiploid VCF along with the 30X read set to construct, map and genotype with vg, and also ran SMRT-SV2 genotyper with the "30x-4" model and min-call-depth 8 cutoff, and compared the two back to the original VCF.

-In an effort to extend this comparison to a more realistic setting, we reran the three HGSVC samples against the SMRT-SV2 discovery VCF (which contains them in addition to 12 other samples) published in [@3NNFS6U2] using vg and SMRT-SV2 Genotyper.
+In an effort to extend this comparison to a more realistic setting, we reran the three HGSVC samples against the SMRT-SV2 discovery VCF (which contains them in addition to 12 other samples) published by Audano et al.[@3NNFS6U2] using vg and SMRT-SV2 Genotyper.
-The discovery VCF does not contain genotypes so we did not distinguish between heterozygous and homozygous genotypes, looking at only the presence or absence of an alt allele in each variant.
+The discovery VCF does not contain genotypes so we did not distinguish between heterozygous and homozygous genotypes, looking at only the presence or absence of an alt allele for each variant.

-SMRT-SV2 produce some explicit *no-calls* prediction when the read coverage is too low to produce accurate genotypes.
+SMRT-SV2 produces some explicit *no-calls* predictions when the read coverage is too low to produce accurate genotypes.
 These no-calls are considered homozygous reference in the main evaluation.
 We also explored the performance of vg and SMRT-SV2 in different sets of regions: